Whistler Blackcomb, british columbia

-SNOW HOW TIP: Thirteen dedicated groomers care for the parks; 24,000 + hours are spent each season grooming the terrain parks and each park will be groomed twice every 24 hours.
+Thirteen dedicated groomers care for the parks; 24,000 + hours are spent each season grooming the terrain parks and each park is groomed twice every 24 hours.

 Both Whistler and Blackcomb mountains have their own dedicated Snow School, offering a diverse and interesting variety of lesson packages.
 Choose from private, semi-private, and group lessons; a multi-day camp or clinic to hone your skills, and focus on areas you want to develop — steeps, bumps, or powder.
 The Snow School, has multi-lingual, and specialist adaptive-trained instructors available upon request.
 The terrain is ideally suited for all lesson types, giving the instructors great flexibility to take group and private lessons to the right runs to suit your comfort and skill level.

 COVID-19 Policy: The resorts’ products, programs and prices may change or vary for the upcoming 2020/21 season as they continue to act in accordance with the instructions of the BC Ministry of Health and other Government officials.